 When tweeting links to your website or other digital asset of yours (such as apps), I recommend having them all link tracked.
-An example would be using the Google Analytics URL Builder to track the links in your script or supplemental information that lead to your website.
+An example would be using the Google URL Builder to track the links in your script or supplemental information that lead to your website.
 This allows you to measure referral traffic (and possible conversions) after the event.

 10. Promote the Twitter party